soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-links-policies.md

 - Make sure that your organization has [Office 365 Advanced Threat Protection](office-365-atp.md).

 - Make sure that you have the necessary permissions to define or edit ATP policies.
-See [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).
+To define (or edit) ATP policies, you must be an Office 365 global administrator or have one of the following roles assigned in the Office 365 Security & Compliance Center:
+    - Security Administrator
+    - Compliance Administrator
+    - Organization Management

 - Make sure that Office clients are configured to use [Modern Authentication](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016) (this is for ATP Safe Links protection in Office documents).